xiaobaiskill/minimal-upgradable-proxy/README.md

 minimal upgradable proxy
 ---
-add a slot of 32 bytes and an address of 32 bytes at the end of the bytecode when deploying contract, completed the creation of the proxy contract
+add a slot of 32 bytes(`xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`) and an address of 32 bytes(`yyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyy`) at the end of the bytecode when deploying contract, completed the creation of the proxy contract
 ### create upgradable proxy contract
 ```
 # store logic address to slot of proxy contract